 Paneer Bhurji (Punjabi Style Recipe)

 - 3 tablespoons oil or ghee, butter or white butter

-- ½ teaspoon cumin seeds - optional
+- ½ teaspoon cumin seeds

 - ½ cup finely chopped onions or 1 medium sized onion

 - 3 to 4 small garlic cloves + 1 inch ginger made to a paste in mortar-pestle or 1 teaspoon ginger-garlic paste

 - 1 or 2 green chillies - finely chopped or slit

 - 1 cup finely chopped tomatoes (tightly packed) or 2 medium sized to large tomatoes

 - ¼ teaspoon turmeric powder (ground turmeric)